 Let’s say you are looking to power a compressor that requires 15 amps to operate at a standard 120 volts of electricity (a standard wall outlet in America, most devices you will use).
 You would want to look for a generator that is capable of producing at least 1,800 watts of continuous power.

 You may also see Hertz thrown around.
 Hertz is basically a measurement of frequency.
 60 Hertz (which is standard), just means the current changes direction 60 cycles (or 120 times) in a second.
 You just need to make sure that your generator is operating at the same frequency (in Hz) as the device requires.

 With the electrical jargon out of the way, here are a few benefits of inverter generators.

-Honda is one of the most dependable line of inverter generators you can buy in the detailing community for news crews, and other organizations for this reason
+Honda is one of the most dependable lines of inverter generators you can buy in the detailing community; they’re also loved by news crews and other organizations for this reason

-Benefits of Inverter Generators
+Benefits of inverter generators

 - Noise – These operate much quieter due to special mufflers and quieter engines

-- Portable and lightweight – often times under 100 pounds (Honda models are around 47 lbs)
+- Portable and lightweight – oftentimes under 100 pounds (Honda models are around 47 lbs)

 - Fuel savings due to alternating engine speeds due to microprocessors and other electronics

-Cons of Inverter Generators
+Cons of inverter generators